KreigD/churchpress-genesis-starter/README.md

 This is the starter theme used to kick off development on many [ChurchPress](https://churchpress.co/) themes.
 It includes a few custom controls for the Customizer, should you want to implement them:

-- Post Dropdown, creates a dropdown selection of all your posts.
+- Post Dropdown creates a dropdown selection of all your posts.
 - Menu Dropdown creates a dropdown of your menus.
 - TinyMCE adds a TinyMCE editor into the Customizer.